anastasia-menshikova/anastasia-menshikova.github.io/_pages/targ.md

 *December 14th, 11 AM*\
 Hendrik Erz, the Institute for Analytical Sociology\
 Polarization and Paradigm Shifts in US Congressional Economic Policymaking: An Issue-Based Discourse Analysis Using Large Language Models

+## Spring 2023

+*January 12th, 11 AM*\
+Hendrik Erz, the Institute for Analytical Sociology\
+Using grammatical structures to measure the agency of individuals and organisations in texts\

+*February 9th, 11 AM*\
+Kristian Gade Kjelmann, Aalborg University\
+Word embeddings as a method for studying relevant semantic change and relating them to social science concepts\

+*March 16th, 11 AM*\
+Ana Macanovic, Utrecht University\
+Validation of constructs extracted from text using automatic text analysis methods\

+*April 6th, 11 AM*\
+Josef Ginnerskov, Uppsala University\
+Studying disciplinary change in Swedish sociology using a corpus of social science dissertations defended in Sweden\

+*June 1st, 11 AM*\
+Etienne Ollion, Institut Polytechnique de Paris\
+Annotating texts using Large Language Models\

+## Fall 2022

+*December 1st, 11 AM*\
+Ken Benoit, London School of Economics\
+The future of computational text analysis methods